Mamuche/holbertonschool-AirBnB_clone/README.md

 This project was released by Edem Djossou and Marion Laroche in [Holbertonschool](https://www.holbertonschool.fr/?gad_source=1&gclid=CjwKCAiAvoqsBhB9EiwA9XTWGZshq5Y0wpTRGv4wPcY4bKSsX2uqJ0Q8YIAl5CLWh98Fr5Nqb4s6VhoCDUEQAvD_BwE)'s Bordeaux.
 We work on the campus every day and we make a Check in every morning and a Check out every afternoon.
 We divided the tasks, but we work in collaboration for all the project (decisions, organisation, commits...).

-Our simple shell is a program that takes commands from the keyboard via the terminal, and gives them to the operating system to perform.

 ## **Its essential functionalities**